Implementing gui_event

-The guiEvent function serves as a gateway for all events.
-Therefore, a typical implementation will consist of switching logic that dispatches the events to other functions that actually provide functionality to handle the events.
-In this section the calling syntax, arguments and return values will be discussed, followed by a small example.
+The event must be dispatched to other functions that actually provide the intended functionality for the events.
+In this section the calling syntax, dispatching techniques, and input and output arguments will be discussed, followed by a small example.

 Syntax